-Course Content: Most of Chapters 1-12 and 13 if time permits.
-This will include, algebra of complex numbers, topology of the complex numbers, power series, differentiation, integration, Taylor and Laurent series, residue theorem, and hopefully conformal transformations.
+Course Content: Most of Chapters 1-8, 10-12.
+This will include, algebra of complex numbers, topology of the complex numbers, power series, differentiation, integration, Taylor and Laurent series, residue theorem.

-Grading: There will be two semester exams (25% each, first on 13 February, second on 27 March), the final exam (30%, on Wednesday May 7, from 8-10am) and weekly homework (20%).
+Grading: There will be two semester exams (25% each, first on 18 February, second on 31 March), the final exam (30%, see date and time on myslice) and weekly homework (20%).
 The comprehensive final will be given during the university scheduled time.